zamazan4ik/awesome-pgo/article/article.md

 What about GraalVM PGO efficiency?
 Honestly, I don't know.
 I have no hands-on experience with it on real applications.
 All found public benchmarks for GraalVM PGO also too simple and synthetic to consider them seriously (IMHO).
 I opened a [request](https://github.com/oracle/graal/discussions/7988) in the upstream for sharing more benchmarks - maybe eventually the collection will be bigger.
 According to my not-so-deep research, in many cases, GraalVM Native Image + PGO still performs worse than usual JIT from the peak performance perspective.

 By the way, GraalVM supports AoT compilation mode for Python, Ruby, R, Javascript (and maybe something).
-So you can try to apply GraalVM-flavoured PGO on them too.
+So you can try to apply GraalVM-flavoured PGO on them too (not many people tried to do such things so bugs should be expected).

 ### Kotlin